Roger L'Estrange: Later career

-In 1685, L'Estrange was knighted by King James II and became a member of parliament for Winchester from 1685 to 1689.
+In 1685, L'Estrange was knighted by James II and became a member of parliament for Winchester from 1685 to 1689.
 However, though a fierce Tory and High Anglican, he opposed the religious toleration of Catholics, which put him at odds with the policy of the new king.
 After the Glorious Revolution in favour of William III, he lost all his offices and was arrested several times on suspicion of involvement in plots against him.

-L'Estrange now turned to writing again, and published translations of Seneca the Younger's Morals and Cicero's Offices, besides his master-work of this period, Fables of Aesop and Other Eminent Mythologists (1692).
+L'Estrange now turned to writing again, and published translations of Seneca the Younger's Morals and Cicero's Offices, besides his master-work of this period, Fables of Aesop and Other Eminent Mythologists (1669).
 This notably included nearly all of the Hecatomythium of Laurentius Abstemius, among several other fabulists.
 The style is idiomatic and each fable is accompanied by a short moral and a longer reflection, which set the format for fable collections for the next century.

 In 1702, he completed his acclaimed English translation of The works of Flavius Josephus.
-Additionally he wrote a 'Key' to Hudibras, a 17th-century satire by Samuel Butler on the English Civil War, which was included in several 18th century editions of the work.
+Additionally he wrote a 'Key' to Hudibras, a 17th-century satire by Samuel Butler on the English Civil War, which was included in several 18th-century editions of the work.